geophree/learn-wgpu/docs/intermediate/tutorial13-threading/README.md

     .collect::<Result<Vec<_>>>();
 ```

-Super simple isn't it?
+Super simple, isn't it?
 By using `into_par_iter`, `rayon` will try to spread our shader loading across multiple threads if it can.
 This means that our build script will load the shader text source for multiple shaders at the same time.
 This has the potential to drastically reduce our build times.

 We can compare the speeds of our compilation by running `cargo build` on both this tutorial and the previous one.